boker/Angular-Survey/step 5-Intro To Directives/README.md

 ##Step 5: Intro to Directives

-In this step we've added the functionality to expand a particular row of a survey to see the more details like categoryId and number of particpants.
+In this step we've added the functionality to expand a particular row of a survey to see more details like categoryId and number of particpants.
 Let's jump into what we've done

 * Meet custom directive